J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/Atomic and molecular physics.md

 $$\ket{nlm}=\ket{200}, \ket{210}, \ket{21\pm 1}     $$
 - For a _high enough_ electric field, with energy correction _much larger than fine structure_, they become _effectively degenerate_ with energy:
 $$E_{2}^{(0)}=-\frac{1}{4}R_{\infty}$$
-- Using [[Approximation Methods#Degenerate perturbation theory|degenerate perturbation theory]], this requires the calculation of _all matrix elements_
+- Using [[Time-Independent Approximation Methods#Degenerate perturbation theory|degenerate perturbation theory]], this requires the calculation of _all matrix elements_
 $$\braket{ 2lm |\hat{z}|2l'm'} $$
 - From the [[Symmetries in quantum mechanics#The Wigner-Eckart Theorem for vector operators|Wigner-Eckart Theorem]], as well as [[Symmetries in quantum mechanics#Spatial inversion and parity|parity]], this is _only non-zero iff_:
 $$\Delta l=\pm 1\hspace{1.5cm}\Delta m_{l}=0$$